chau-giang/NewPOLARIS/README.md

-** --------------------------- --------------------------- What is new in POLARIS+  ---------------------------  ---------------------------  ---------------------------
+** --------------------------- --------------------------- What is updated in NewPOLARIS  ---------------------------  ---------------------------  ---------------------------
-POLARIS+ is the extended version from POLARIS.
-It is used to accurately model in detail the grain alignment and disruption process by RATs in all astrophysical environments, and it sets the platform for connecting grain magnetic properties - theory of grain alignment - synthetic modeling of polarized dust emission - observations of dust polarization.
+NewPOLARIS is the extended version from POLARIS including the detailed calculations of the grain alignment by RATs/enhanced Magnetic RAdiative Torques (MRAT) and grain disruption by RAdiative Torque Disruption (RATD).
+NewPOLARIS sets the platform for connecting grain magnetic properties/internal structure - theory of grain alignment/disruption - synthetic modeling of polarized dust emission - observations of dust polarization.

-Properties of aligned dust grains in POLARIS+ are self-consistently determined based on the grain magnetic properties and conditions of gas density and magnetic fields from input environments.
-POLARIS+ will determine:
+Properties of aligned dust grains in NewPOLARIS are self-consistently determined based on the grain magnetic properties and conditions of gas density and magnetic fields from input environments.
+NewPOLARIS will determine:

       .
 Internal alignment state by Barnett relaxation mechanism

       .
 Minimum and maximum alignment size based on the suprathermal rotation and Larmor precession condition

       .
-Alignment mechanism (RATs or enhanced Magnetically RAdiative Torques, MRAT) and the corresponding fraction of grains aligning with magnetic fields at high-J attractors
+Alignment mechanism (RATs or MRAT) and the corresponding fraction of grains aligning with magnetic fields at high-J attractors

-The Radiative Torques Disruption (RATD) is implemented fully in POLARIS+.
-Given the grain compactness and grain magnetic properties, POLARIS+ determines:
+The Radiative Torques Disruption (RATD) is implemented fully in NewPOLARIS.
+Given the grain compactness and grain magnetic properties, NewPOLARIS determines:

       .
 Minimum and maximum disruption size